om00sman/haplo_afp/README.md

 hifiasm_hi_C.sh: Bash script for assembly of *Cryptacanthodes maculatus* genome with Hi-C data using hifiasm v0.19.9.

 trimgalore_hi_c.sh: Bash script used to trim raw *Cryptacanthodes maculatus* Hi-C data before assembly using trimgalore v0.6.10

+AFP_annotation.sh: Bash script for conversion of hifiasm output .gfa to .fasta and annotation of AFP III genes. haplotype 1 and haplotype 2 phased .gfa files and the raw unitig .gfa were converted to .fasta format using gfatools v0.5.
+Annotations of AFP III genes were performed using Exonerate v2.4.0 with a query sequence of the translated *Macrozoarces americanus* AFP (

 ### 2. analysis
 ### 3. figure_code